New Variety – Order NOW!!!

 1. Soak the dry moss in plenty of water for 4-24hrs then rinse 3-4 times and drain.

-2. You should end up with approx 3 & 1/2 cups of sea moss.
-Put this in a pan with the same amount of boiling water (3 & 1/2 cups) and then simmer for 10mins with the lid off and stirring occasionally.
+2. You should end up with approx 2 & 1/2 cups of sea moss.
+Put this in a pan with 3 & 1/2 cups of boiling water and simmer for 10mins with the lid off and stirring occasionally.

 3. Let the mixture cool for a while, then pour all the contents into a blender and blend into a thick, smooth gel.

-5. You can blend this gel with coconut milk, a spoon of your favourite nut or seed butter (tahini, almond butter etc), linseed (flaxseed), mixed spice, banana (plus a sweetener like honey or maple syrup) into a yummy smoothie.
+5. You can blend this gel with coconut milk, a spoon of your favourite nut or seed butter (tahini, almond butter etc), 2tbps of soaked chia seeds, mixed spice, banana (plus a sweetener like honey or maple syrup) into a yummy smoothie.
 Or you can add it to a fruit or green smoothie for a nutrient boost.